By Shash7. Posted under open startup Posted on 14th Mar, 2026 - Updated on

 That is what made social listening so powerful for us early on.
 It shortened the distance between demand and distribution.

-Instead of guessing where our customers were, we could see the conversations happening in real time.
+Instead of figuring out where our customers were, we could see the industry levle conversations happening in real time.

-And instead of running broad awareness campaigns, we could focus our effort on a tiny number of highly relevant conversations.
+And instead of running broad awareness campaigns, ads, tiktok reels, etc, we could focus our effort on a tiny number of highly relevant conversations.

 The other benefit was messaging.